piliwilliam0306/metal1/mcu_control/base_control/README.md

 # Base Test Proceduce with ROS
 ## Hardware
   * Connect Vnh5019 board to mega board
+  * make sure to wire "Serial2" to LEFT Vnh5019 driver board and "Serial1" to RIGHT.
   * Connect mega board to Odroid board via USB
   * Connect HDMI monitor, mouse and keyboard to Odroid board
   * Power on Odroid board, mega board and Vnh5019 board